MK8J/semiconductorDefects/README.md

 spectroscopy usually provides a measure of k rather than absolute capture cross sections.

+Unfortunatley these values are not often reported.
+To allow the capture of partial data from DLTS, as its the largest contributor, there are several other definitions of energy levels.

+  - Ed\_a: The apparent or thermal activation energy.
+This is an energy extracted from the arhenious plot of DLTS data.
+  - Ed\_h: The enthalpy of the defect.
+This is the Ed\_a that has had the impact of a temperature dependent capture cross section removed.
+    For this to occur it is required that a direct measurement of the capture rate is performed at several temperatures.
+  - Ed: The energy level, or Gibb’s free energy of the defect.
+It accounts for the change in entrpy of the defect:
+    \[Ed = Ed_h - T*\Delta S\] This is can be calculated directly from
+    the emission and capture rates.

 TODO: ‘k’ is obviously poor notation, but it is currently the standard notation.
 This should be improved both here and in literature.